• Skip to content

 A while back, I went to dinner with a friend of mine whom I hadn’t seen for some time.
 Despite being under the care of the best doctors around and taking thyroid medications, she was still experiencing several thyroid symptoms (including dry skin, weight gain, hormonal imbalances, hair loss, and cold intolerance).

 Usually, the first question that comes to mind when a person is experiencing these kinds of symptoms is, could this person benefit from a T3-containing medication?
-But, she was already taking Nature-Thyroid, which is a T4/T3 combination medication that has improved the lives of so many people with Hashimoto’s.
+But, she was already taking Nature-Throid, which is a T4/T3 combination medication that has improved the lives of so many people with Hashimoto’s.

 “Why didn’t anyone tell me that I’m not supposed to take my thyroid medications with coffee?” she exclaimed.